amelioro/ameliorate/design-docs/uxui-guidelines.md

 ## Introduction

 Documentation for sharing UX/UI guidelines for the ameliorate project.
+Generally, using [tailwind](https://tailwindcss.com/docs)'s utility classes for spacing and styling makes it easier to follow these guidelines.

 ## 8pt grid system